Gabriel-p/massclean_cl_OLD/README.md

 ## Decontamination algorithm
-The `massclean_member_index.py` script is used to establish the accuracy of the decontamination algorithm applied on the synthetic clusters by *OCAAT*.
+The `massclean_member_index.py` script is used to establish the accuracy of the decontamination algorithm applied on the synthetic clusters by **ASteCA**.
 It calculates the members indexes (MI) defined (which estimates how good real cluster members were recovered by the algorithm) and plots the output as a contamination index (CI) vs MI diagram for all synthetic clusters.

 ## Cluster parameters

 ### Plot summary
-The `ci_plots.py` script compares the real *MASSCLEAN* cluster parameters (center, radius, metallicity, age, distance, extinction) with those obtained by the *OCAAT* code and returns a parameter versus CI plot.
+The `ci_plots.py` script compares the real *MASSCLEAN* cluster parameters (center, radius, metallicity, age, distance, extinction) with those obtained by the **ASteCA** code and returns a parameter versus CI plot.

 ### Table summary
 The `ci-table.py` script generates the values to fill the table that summarizes